kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md

 ### Appendix E to Part 29—HIRF Environments and Equipment HIRF Test Levels

-This appendix specifies the HIRF environments and equipment HIRF test levels for electrical and electronic systems under §29.1317.
+This appendix specifies the HIRF environments and equipment HIRF test levels for electrical and electronic systems under [[Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md#§29.1317   High-intensity Radiated Fields (HIRF) Protection.|§29.1317]].
 The field strength values for the HIRF environments and laboratory equipment HIRF test levels are expressed in root-mean-square units measured during the peak of the modulation cycle.

 \(a\) HIRF environment I is specified in the following table: